RegardsOss/RegardsOss.github.io/_docs/getting-started/izpack.md

 The cloud installation allows you to install the REGARDS product components in **multiple physical or virtual hosts**.
 The only requirement is that all the hosts could communicate throught **HTTPS protocol**.

 With this installation system you can install **multiple instances of each microservice**.
-In the first place you can install one instance of each needed microservice and if the performances of the system are to low, you can install more instances later.
+In the first place you can install one instance of each needed microservice and if the performances of the system are too low, you can install more instances later.

 Choose the components you want to install on the current host, then let the installer guide you through the preliminary configuration steps :

 ![](/assets/images/installation/packs.png)

-**NOTE :** If you choose not to install the Configuration server, you will have to provide an existing Configuration server so that components you are currently installing can connect to it.
+**NOTE :** If you choose to not install the Configuration server, you will have to provide an existing Configuration server so that components you are currently installing can connect to it.

 **NOTE :** You can install any component in any order and wherever you want, **but** you always need to start the Configuration server first, the Registry server second and the Admin server third.
 The table bellow lists the mandatory components and the start order.